ceffrosynis/eshop/README.md

 ## Online Bookstore

+## Technical Overview
 e-Book is a simple full-stack e-commerce web application, which is written in Python, by using the Django Web Framework.
 Each user, in order to be able to use the platform, has to create a profile by providing some necessary information.

-## Technical Overview
+## Project Objective
-This is a full-stack web application which is written in Python by making use of the Django Web Framework.
+The objective in this project is to become familiar with the ** main logic of an e-commerce app ** and ** the Django Web Framework **

 ## Directory Structure